prepor/component/README.md

        :body (str (:msg greeting) ", " (:name master))})))
 ```

-Components can be combined to new component and attached to system-map before system started.
+Components can be combined into new component and attached to system-map before system started.

 ```clojure
 (def system (-> (component/system-map